Learning about the future families want through a national survey

 The New Practice Lab is part of a growing movement of leaders and organizations committed to designing and improving policies and programs in close partnership with the families they are meant to serve.
 This moment in time calls for fresh thinking and deep curiosity about what the experiences and dreams of American families are for a thriving life, as the foundation to build new solutions.

 August 2025 marked one year since the U.S. Surgeon General declared parenting a mental health crisis.
 While more has been written on the state of maternal mental health in the intervening months, and elected leaders across the spectrum appear increasingly eager to offer solutions aimed at the early years (here and here, for example), comparatively little focus is being put toward building shared understanding of what parents actually need and want for themselves and their young children.
-Nationally representative surveys that do exist (such as the Household Trends and Outlook Pulse Survey, American Time Use Survey, and Panel Study of Income Dynamics) tend to center on families’ current, or past, circumstances.
-We know a lot, in other words, about what the problems are and not enough about what families believe the solutions to be.

 Our Approach

 Central to all work the New Practice Lab does is directly hearing from families about their real experiences.
-In our partnerships with states, teams listen to families about how they have been impacted by policies and benefit delivery processes - working with governments to make their programs, policies, call centers and forms all work better for real people.
+In our partnerships with states, teams listen to families about how they have been impacted by policies and benefit delivery processes, working with governments to make their programs, policies, call centers and forms all work better for real people.

 We have been running the Thriving Families initiative, a multi-year qualitative research effort directly engaging economically excluded families with young children to deepen our understanding of the evolving challenges through a holistic view.
 This work identified several common and intersecting experiences including: care structures misaligned with needs, lack of financial security, and limited control of their time.
 We also identified six themes for what the Thriving Families cohort say they want and need to thrive, including: financial freedom, time to care for themselves and to spend with their family, better child care options, ability to pursue their dreams, social connection, and safety.
-This national parent survey aims to further validate and explore these themes, as well as provide an opportunity to prompt more forward-looking solutions, with families.

 Our core research questions include: